 Compared to its predecessor, the Inmotion V8, some points have changed, which I would like to quickly tick off here in the list:

-- the pedals have a rubber coating (instead of grip tape) and are slightly larger
+• the pedals have a rubber coating (instead of grip tape) and are slightly larger

-- the trolley handle can no longer be pulled out, but folds over the unicycle (this means there is more space inside for batteries!)
+• the trolley handle can no longer be pulled out, but folds over the unicycle (this means there is more space inside for batteries!)

-- the construction has become higher overall
+• the construction has become higher overall

-- Tires are wider (16 x 2,5 inches instead of 16 x 2,125 inches) and the tire profile is stronger (suitable for off-road and asphalt)
+• Tires are wider (16 x 2,5 inches instead of 16 x 2,125 inches) and the tire profile is stronger (suitable for off-road and asphalt)

-- the center of gravity is slightly higher because the batteries were installed higher up
+• the center of gravity is slightly higher because the batteries were installed higher up

-- Front and rear speakers (controllable via Bluetooth)
+• Front and rear speakers (controllable via Bluetooth)

-- Padding for the legs in the upper area
+• Padding for the legs in the upper area

-- Rear light with brake light function
+• Rear light with brake light function

-- Front light is significantly brighter
+• Front light is significantly brighter

-- Motherboard has been changed and cooling has been improved, according to other reports
+• Motherboard has been changed and cooling has been improved, according to other reports

-- The handle button (to switch off the bike when carrying it) is still available
+• The handle button (to switch off the bike when carrying it) is still available

 Range of the Inmotion V10F

 As already mentioned, the V10F is the model with the larger battery.
-The range that you get is over 40-50 kilometers, even in "poor" conditions.
+The range you get from this is over 40-50 kilometers, even in “poor” conditions.
 By bad conditions I mean, for example, low ambient temperature, a heavy driver (about 90 kg for me), quite a few meters of altitude on the route, uneven terrain and heavily fluctuating speeds.

 I didn't do a test with the V10F to the end of the battery, but there are some unicyclists on Youtube who have done long-distance tests with it and get values between 40 km and 70 km.
 The 40 kilometers came about in a test at temperatures around freezing point.
 This was done on forest paths and the test driver was roughly in my weight class.
 In addition, the unicycle had just been unpacked and charged for the first time, which of course is not the best time to fully charge the batteries.